valleyofdoom/PC-Tuning/README.md

 - As CPU sets are considered soft policies, the configuration isn't guaranteed.
 A CPU-intensive process such as a stress-test will utilize the reserved cores if required

 > [!IMPORTANT]
-> Unexpected behaviour occurs when a process affinity is set to both reserved and unreserved CPUs.
+> Unexpected behavior occurs when a process affinity is set to both reserved and unreserved CPUs.
 Ensure to set the affinity to either reserved or unreserved CPUs, not a combination of both.

 ### 11.36.1.
 Use Cases